deinyefa/Museum/README.md

 Persona

 Meet Eve
->Remember Eve, she was used once again as my persona when working on this project (if you don’t, please see my Puzzler story).
+>I created a persona for the project named Eve.
+Eve is a 21-year-old university student who knows little about VR.
 Eve is a
->21-year-old university student who knows little about VR.
-Eve is a free spirit who is always interested in trying new things.
-Eve
+>free spirit who is always interested in trying new things.
+Eve always says “Life’s too short.”, and so she lives in the
->always says “Life’s too short.”, and so she lives in the moment.
+>moment.

 # Sketches
 Here are some of the sketches I used to lay the groundwork for the design of this project.